ashu-tosh-kumar/ashu-tosh-kumar/README.md

 ### About Me

-- Snr.
-Software Engineer with 4.8+ years of experience from India 🇮🇳.
+- Sr. Software Engineer with 4.8+ years of experience from India 🇮🇳.
 - Believe in taking the red pill to problem solving 💊.
 - Passionate about designing scalable backend systems & solving complex problems ䷂.
 - Movie buff & gardening enthusiast 🍿.